 The teacher, SENCO and parent should agree the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour.
 A date for a review meeting should also be included.
 All members of staff working with the child should be made aware of the plan.
 Outside agencies may also be called to offer advice and support.

 Do

-The class teacher or subject lead should remain responsible for working with the child on a daily basis.
+The class teacher of remain responsib

 This includes interventions and any support staff working regularly with the child should be involved in the impact and assessment as well.